jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

   i.
 Not accept any password based authentication attempts
   i.
 Change the default port to be 5555
   i.
 Disable the value PermitRootLogin

+1) Install fail2ban on both of the above systems.
+   i.
+Configure fail2ban to start the service and enable it via systemctl command.
+   i.
+Configure the fail2ban to parse the systemd jounrnalctl logs
+   i.
+From the first system (Ubuntu) try to SSH into the second system (Fedora) with an incorrect username and password 5 times and get yourself banned.
+   i.
+Submit the fail2ban config file to blackboard as part of the deliverable.

 #### Footnotes